9 Sustainable Running Shoes – Run Like The World Depends On It

 Swedish brand Icebug is on a mission to make sustainable traction footwear and inspire more people to get outdoors.

-Specializing in eco-friendly running shoes for winter conditions, the Certified B Corp offers plenty of ethically made running shoes for all of your outdoor adventures, including those with legendary GORE-TEX® (GTX) waterproof membranes.
+Specializing in recycled plastic running shoes for winter conditions, the Certified B Corp offers plenty of shoes for all of your outdoor adventures, including those with GORE-TEX® (GTX) waterproof membranes.

 Icebug’s Ethical & Sustainability Practices